guyllaumedemers/CMake-Introduction-to-basics/README.md

-# CMake, Introduction to basics
+# CMake (language), Introduction to basics

 ### Using a build system and why it matters.

 A build system is a broad term that groups together a set of tools used to generally compile and link source code, but it can also include auxiliary tools used during a build process.
+For example, in a multi-stage build system, one executable might be built to be used in the build process of another build.

 #### Project